-You may think you have a strong idea for a podcast.
+You may think you have a strong idea for creating a video podcast.
 And you might.
 However, it’s important to distinguish between a topic that’s of interest to you and one that will be appealing to most listeners.
 A primary element to consider is the hook of your podcast, which you should be able to state in one sentence.
 Upon hearing the hook, the audience should raise their eyebrows in curiosity.
 If they don’t, then it’s not strong enough.
 Try it out with people.
 Then check their eyebrows.
 Good ideas are tough.
 Great ideas are much harder.
 Take the time to get it right.
 The hook is the glue that holds all of the podcast’s content together.

 Pick a Cool Title

 Titles pull listeners in.
 They give the audience an idea of what the podcast is about, establish tone, and offer the first impression of your show to listeners.
 A bad title can turn people off.
 After all, if a podcaster can’t even come up with a decent title, why would anyone think the rest of the podcast would be any better?
 Listeners move on quickly, so slap’m in the ear with your title so it sticks.
 Make your title clear, concise, and clever.
 A few popular examples include Lit Af Podcast, Payday with Raray, and Think Fast Talk Smart.
 Each of these titles pique interest and make you want to learn more.
 That’s what a strong title can do.

 Have a Plan